terra-money/docs/docs/terracli/README.md

 ### Running your own full-node

 This is the most secure option, but comes with relatively high resource requirements.
-In order to run your own full-node, you need good bandwidth and at least 1TB of disk space.
+In order to run your own full-node, you need good amount of cpu core, bandwidth, amount of memory, and disk space.

 You will find the tutorial on how to install `terrad` [here](../node/installation.md), and how to set it up to connect to an existing Terra network [here](../node/join-network.md).